kubraturkoglu/kubraturkoglu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Teknofest UAV Project.
-- 🌱 I’m currently learning C# and Embedded systems.
+- 🌱 I’m currently learning C# and Kotlin.

 - 💬 Ask me about ...
 - 📫 How to reach me: ...